zesterer/euc/README.md

 }
 ```

-See `examples/` for more code example.
+See `examples/` for more code examples.

 ## What is `euc`?

 `euc` is a versatile, simple to use crate that allows 3D rendering on the CPU.
+It has a portable, compact design that makes it perfect for
+prototyping ideas, unit testing, or even simple realtime applications. `euc` is currently under active development.

 ## Why?

 - Modern graphics APIs are complex, verbose beasts.
-Rendering with the CPU means less complexity, less boilerplate and less verbosity: perfect for testing ideas.
+Rendering with the CPU means less complexity, less boilerplate and less verbosity:
+  perfect for testing ideas.

 - Modern CPUs are fast enough to make simple 3D programs run at reasonable speeds (although they are of course no match for GPUs).
+It's
+  possible to write surprisingly complex realtime 3D software with the CPU only.

 - Not requiring a GPU interface means that `euc` is incredibly portable.
-As a result, `euc` is `no_std`.
+As a result, `euc` is `no_std` (if you have a nightly compiler).

+- `euc` has consistent cross-platform behaviour and doesn't require a GPU to run.
+This makes it perfect for use as a unit testing tool.

+- Running on the CPU allows a more dynamic approach to data access.
+  For applications in which performance is less of a concern, `euc` lowers the barrier of low-level 3D development and allows for more novel
+  approaches to graphics rendering to be realised.

+## Coordinate System

+Where possible, `euc` tries to use a coordinate system similar in nature to OpenGL.
+If you're used to OpenGL, you'll have no trouble working
+with `euc`.

 ## Release Mode

 Cargo, by default, compiles Rust code in debug mode.
-In this mode, very few optimisations are made upon the code, and as a result the performance of software rendering tends to suffer.
+In this mode, very few optimisations are made upon the code, and as a result the
-To experience this project with good performance, make sure to compile with the `--release` flag.
+performance of software rendering tends to suffer.
+To experience this project with good performance, make sure to compile with the
+`--release` flag.

 ## `no_std`